SloPal: A 60-Million-Word Slovak Parliamentary Corpus with Aligned Speech and Fine-Tuned ASR Models: Introduction

 \section{Introduction}

 Automatic Speech Recognition (ASR) has improved significantly with large multilingual datasets and models such as Whisper \cite{radford2023robust}.
 However, support for Slovak remains limited.
-To address this gap, we explore publicly available parliamentary proceedings as a large-scale source of Slovak speech data.
-We collect and process thousands of hours of recordings and transcripts to create an ASR dataset and fine-tune multiple Whisper models.
+To address this gap, we leverage publicly available parliamentary proceedings as a large-scale source of Slovak language data.
+We present SloPal, a 60-million-word corpus of speaker-segmented parliamentary transcripts, alongside SloPalSpeech, a derived aligned speech dataset, and fine-tuned ASR models.

-Public ASR benchmarks, such as the Hugging Face Open ASR Leaderboard \cite{open-asr-leaderboard}, reveal substantial variation among top-performing models from diverse contributors.
-However, support for low-resource languages like Slovak remains limited.
-Many leading models either lack Slovak support entirely or are proprietary, restricting their usability for research.
-From the models shown in Table~\ref{tab:average_wer_top_models}, the first openly available model with Slovak support is CrisperWhisper \cite{zusag2024crisperwhisper}, a modified version of OpenAI’s Whisper large-v3.
+Public ASR benchmarks, such as the Hugging Face Open ASR Leaderboard \cite{open-asr-leaderboard}, a snippet of which is shown in Table~\ref{tab:average_wer_top_models}, rank models by Word Error Rate (WER), the standard metric measuring the percentage of incorrectly recognized words.
+On English, where most evaluation is concentrated, top models achieve closely clustered results with minimal variation.
+In contrast, support for low-resource languages like Slovak is largely absent, leaving their performance unexplored.
+Moreover, many leading models either lack Slovak support entirely or are proprietary, restricting their usability for research.